brijesh2611999/Car-Price-Predictor/README.md

 - **Data Preprocessing**: Clean and prepare the dataset for training.
 - **Model Selection**: Choose and train a suitable machine learning model.
 - **Prediction**: Predict car prices based on user input.
-- **Web Interface**: Optional - Provide a simple web interface for users to input car features and get price predictions.
+- **Web Interface**: Provide a simple web interface for users to input car features and get price predictions.

 ## Installation